A downloadable compiler

 <var> ::= <ident>

-(* Operators available (similar to C, but with ++/-- excluded) *)
+(* Operators available (similar to C, ++/-- can be prefix or postfix) *)

 <op> ::= "+" | "-" | "*" | "/" | "%"